fablabbcn/mdef-docs/docs/2023-24/year-1/t1/design-with-others/index.md

 Students will be asked to identify a creative community related to their matter of concern, research it, and frame an intervention towards this creative community.

 Students will be asked to reflect through their blog on their personal disposition towards facilitation, identify their personal style, strength and weaknesses.

-Students are requested to submit all the material requested by the faculty + their reflections about the seminar on their personal blog on the [MDEF repository](https://mdef.fablabbcn.org/2023-24/students/) on GitHub within a maximum of 1 week after the students’ submission deadline.

 ## Grading Method